Oxford Street: Retail and transport development

+Meanwhile, construction of the Central London Railway (now the Central line of the London Underground), which runs under Oxford Street for part of its course, began in 1896, which necessitated the development of four new station buildings on or near the street, at Marble Arch, Bond Street, Oxford Circus, and Tottenham Court Road.
+Of the three chief engineers of the project, only Benjamin Baker lived to see the railway completed.
+On 27 June 1900, the Prince of Wales (who became King Edward VII the following year) ceremonially opened the line and public services began on 30 July.
+The line's route below Oxford Street made it the first railway to provide a direct service to the theatre and shopping areas of the West End and the City.
+The Bakerloo line came to Oxford Circus on 10 March 1906, and the Hampstead line to Tottenham Court Road on 22 June 1907 (it became the Northern line thirty years later).

 Development continued through the first half of the 20th century, with Bourne & Hollingsworth opening in 1902.
 When Waring & Gillow opened their new store in 1906 it became the first West End store to occupy an entire city block.
-Selfridges opened on 15 March 1909 at No. 400; it promptly had a 'transformative influence on Britain’s retail scene, elevating the concept of a department store as a social and cultural institution open to everyone, with innovative window dressing, exceptional customer service and masterly advertising'.
-Shoemakers Lilley & Skinner acquired the lease of 358-60 Oxford Street in 1914; they later expanded into Nos.
-356-366, reputedly becoming the world's largest shoe store in 1921.
+Selfridges opened on 15 March 1909 at No. 400; it promptly had a 'transformative influence on Britain's retail scene, elevating the concept of a department store as a social and cultural institution open to everyone, with innovative window dressing, exceptional customer service and masterly advertising'.
+Shoemakers Lilley & Skinner acquired the lease of 358–360 Oxford Street in 1914; they later expanded into Nos.
+356–366, reputedly becoming the world's largest shoe store in 1921.
 In 1922 C&A purchased Nos.
-376-384 (before long C&A had three stores on Oxford Street, which remained the case until their withdrawal from the UK market in 2001).
+376–384 (before long C&A had three stores on Oxford Street, which remained the case until their withdrawal from the UK market in 2001).